Complete Health Dentistry

 Our patients’ success stories range from those who were able to reduce medications, those whose systemic pain was eliminated, and even those who came off their meds entirely.
 It is these success stories that light our passion to treat our patients as a whole — not just a mouth.
 The face of dentistry is changing.
 Dentists are being challenged to help their patients achieve total wellness.
 At Atlanta Dental Spa, we are up for the challenge.

-At Atlanta Dental Spa, hygiene appointments are nowvisits, during which our team considers your overall health in addition to providing you with the same standard of dental care we are known for.
+At Atlanta Dental Spa, hygiene appointments are now oral wellness visits, during which our team considers your overall health in addition to providing you with the same standard of dental care we are known for.
 We have spent the last several years (ever since this research/information first surfaced) honing our skills and knowledge, so that we have the greatest probability of success when we treat you and your family.
 This success spans every area of our practice from cosmetic, surgical, general/family dentistry, to wellness practices and every procedure in between.